Navyam-Raushan/Code_For_Placements/README.md

-# PlacementPrepFunctions
+# CodeForPlacements

-Welcome to the PlacementPrepFunctions repository!
+Welcome to the CodeForPlacements repository!
 This repository contains a collection of important functions and algorithms to help you prepare for coding interviews and placements.
 The repository will be continuously updated with new functions, examples, and explanations.

 ## Table of Contents